 Given this situation, the reality is that we often get what we get, figure out how to mix and match on the fly and from outside appearances likely eat far more high energy junk food than our dentists or parents should ever know about.

 I openly admit that my trail diet is not ideal, and likely can’t even be considered great.
 I begin the year trekking as Winter Winnie the Pooh and end the year hiking as Fall Winnie the Pooh.
 I think I am odd, as I am the only person I have ever met or talked to who gets heavier as they trek.
 Alternatively my trekking partner and photographer goes from 165 lbs to 135 lbs each season and by the end of the year is holding up his hiking shorts while walking.
 So we are all different, have to prepare differently and need to approach what foods we rely on differently.

-Eating on the Great Trail for 330 days
+Eating on the Great Trail for the first 330 days

 So with all of that said, I am sure you are curious to see how

 we have eaten on The Great Trail for the past 330 days covering between 6500

 and 7000 km.
 As always, theory of

 planning and realities of the trail differ from one another.
 The notion of being able to regularly get to

 well stocked grocery stores versus the realities of what is available at gas